 5G network speeds will be unparalleled—up to 100 gigabits per second, which is 100 times faster than current 4G speeds!

 The past cellular network generations operated at around 1 to 3 gigahertz (GHz).
 5G signals operate at three different sets of bandwidths.
-Low-Band 5G will operate at below 1 GHz.
-Mid-Band 5G will use frequencies up to 6 GHz.
-High-Band frequencies will use 24 GHz bands and higher (the FCC approved up to 300 GHz!).
+Low-Band 5G operates at below 1 GHz.
+Mid-Band 5G uses frequencies up to 6 GHz.
+High-Band frequencies uses 24 GHz bands and higher (the FCC approved up to 300 GHz!).

-The High-Band frequencies will introduce the millimeter wave, which starts at 30 GHz.
+The High-Band frequencies introduce the millimeter wave, which starts at 30 GHz.

 As you can see, this is not the standard “next-gen” upgrade we have seen in the past.

 This low-latency technology will be integrated into all new electronic devices to truly connect the entire world through the “Internet of Things,” or IoT.
 It is estimated that from 2020 to 2025, the number of objects connected to the IoT will grow from 31 billion to over 75 billion.
 The goal in creating this massive network of “smart” objects is greater convenience, greater control, and greater efficiency in every aspect of life.

 Hop in your Delorean, because we are going into the future!

 Except Doc won’t be driving, since 5G technology will make driver-less cars as common as taxis in New York City (sorry, they probably won’t by flying yet).